hrdtbs/workflows/README.md

-# simple-example-of-deploying-to-netlify-on-github-actions
-Simple example of deploying to netlify on github actions
+# Simple example of deploying to netlify on github actions